Property Tax: What It Is And How To Calculate

 Property taxes are calculated using two main considerations: the value of the property and the tax rate.
 When evaluating these two components, it’s important to be aware of what factors are included.

 First, the value of the property is determined by assessors or appraisers who work with the local taxing authority and keep track of local property values.
 The value can include the actual home, its land, or some personal property like cars.
-The value determined by the assessor will probably be less than the home’s market value, but that number can vary based on location.
+The assessed value determined by the assessor will probably be less than the home’s market value, but that number can vary based on location.
 It’s also important to know that the property value is monitored, and changes in your property can affect your home’s value for better or worse.

 The second part of calculating a home’s property tax is its tax rate.
 This number is determined by your local taxing authority, and can vary significantly based on your state, county and property.